eclipse/kuksa.val/doc/protocol/support.md

 | Error messages    |             x                 |
 | Timestamps        |             x                 |

-For a more detailed view of the supported JSON-schemas [click here](https://github.com/eclipse/kuksa.val/blob/master/kuksa-val-Server/include/VSSRequestJsonSchema.hpp)
+For a more detailed view of the supported JSON-schemas [click here](https://github.com/eclipse/kuksa.val/blob/master/kuksa-val-server/include/VSSRequestJsonSchema.hpp)

-### gRPC Server
+### Sever and gRPC
 The VISS Standard is not applicable for gRPC protocol.
 Here is an overview what the gRPC Server is capable of:

 | method            |   Support                     |